chandraantony/users-service/README.md

 ### Debugging

+1. Run : `npm install` then copy .env.example then create .env
-1. First, run the SQL files in `src/database/procedures/*.sql`.
+2. First, run the SQL files in `src/database/procedures/*.sql`.
-2. Then run debugging with `npm run start`.
+3. Then run debugging with `npm run start`.

 ### Production

+1. Run : `npm install` then copy .env.example then create .env
-1. Run `npm run build` — the SQL files will be automatically generated and executed at start time.
+2. Run `npm run build` — the SQL files will be automatically generated and executed at start time.
-2. Then run `npm run start:prod`.
+3. Then run `npm run start:prod`.
 ---

 # Entity Relationships Overview